igolman/ntpdate/README.md

 Installs `ntpdate` and configures it to run as a scheduled job.(Although it later uses the `ntpdate-debian` binary, see `man ntpdate`).
 The reason for this one may found after struggling to sync the time via NTP daemon without exposing the external network interface to the world.

+By default the cookbook will remove NTP package (if installed).

 Requirements
 ------------
 Nothing really special.
 It depends on the opscode's *cron* cookbook in order to lay the cronjob.